 When it comes to telehealth, mobile apps are a rapidly growing area with a diverse array of offerings, and thanks to its convenience and accessibility – they’re playing an increasingly larger part in virtual and blended care treatments.

-As the name suggests, videoconferencing technology allows professionals to offer medical and mental health treatments to patients in real-time, while eliminating the need for travel or in-person interactions.
+As the name suggests, video technology allows professionals to offer personalized medical and mental health treatments to patients using multimedia, while eliminating the need for travel or in-person interactions.

 - Between-session check-ups